 A panel of international judges evaluated teams from outside of their own geographic region.
 Professors that supervised a Regional Winner did not participate in the 2019 GOMAC Final Judging Panel and, if part of the GOMAC Committee, were removed from further discussions and decisions regarding the judging process.
 Professors from every GOMAC region participated in the selection for the Global Winner.
 The GOMAC Final Judging Panel proceeded with a secret ballot vote that was then revalidated by each judge independently.
 The judging process was supervised by Professor Wojciech Czart, and further validated by Professor Harold Boeck, who did not supervise any teams that participated in the 2019 GOMAC.
 The entire process and results were then certified as authentic by the GOMAC Committee.

 In this year’s edition, digital marketing professors from all over the world registered 104 student teams (almost 400 students) to the GOMAC.
-Out of the initial 104 teams to submit their candidacy to the 2019 GOMAC, professors nominated the best 22 teams to proceed to the judging process.
 The GOMAC Judging Panel then identified seven Semi-Finalists and six Finalists.
 A team was ranked as Semi-Finalist or Finalist based on the quality of their campaign and reports rather than by a cut-off based on a predetermined number of teams per rank.
 Regions can therefore have a different number of Semi-Finalists and Finalists.
 Having a team reach the rank of Semi-Finalist or Finalist was not influenced by the performance of other competing student teams.
 These top teams demonstrated a superior understanding of digital marketing and developed and documented very high quality campaigns.

 Each top Finalist within each region was then identified as the Regional Winner.
 The Global Winner was selected among the Regional Winners by the GOMAC Final Judging Panel who also evaluated runner-ups as Global Winner contenders when scores were tied.
 Since the Global Winner is from the European Region, the GOMAC Committee identified the European runner-up as the new Regional Winner.
 As no team from the Americas ranked as a Finalist, no team was declared the Americas 2019 Regional Winner.
 The 2019 GOMAC Organizing Committee would like to remind participants that it is essential that they follow the Challenge guidelines set out under the terms and conditions to be eligible for judging.